gpuweb/WSL/Spec/source/index.rst

 A variable name can be reduced in one step into whatever that name binds in the current environment.
 This does not require any memory access: it is purely used to represent scoping, and most names just bind to lvalues.

-To reduce an lvalue:
+To reduce a (valid) lvalue:

 #.
-Emit a load to the corresponding address
+Emit a load to the corresponding address, of a size appropriate for the type of the value
 #.
 If the type of the expression was an enum type, and the value loaded is not a valid value of that type, replace it by an unspecified valid value of that type
 #.
 Replace the whole expression by this value